RenderKit/embree/doc/src/install.md

     -fsycl -fsycl-targets=spir64

-Under Windows you additionally have to pass the linker the path to the lib folder of the DPC++ installation:
+Under Windows you additionally have to pass the linker the path to the lib folder of the SYCL compiler installation:

     -L path_to_sycl_compiler/lib